shhossain/computer_science/Statements and Functions/readme.md

 * When you call a function, the flow of control shifts from the main function to the function which is **always executed from top to bottom**.
 * A function can call another function or even call itself (known as recursive functions).
 * A return function takes the flow of control out of the function and goes back to the main function.
+* Functions make code modular.
+A big file having many lines of code becomes simple to read if the code is divided into functions.
+* Functions provide abstraction.
+We can use library functions without worrying about their internal work.

 ------------